-Security Mode : WEP WEP and the wir bit keys you or a letter f when WEP wireless encryption standard.
-To use it you must enter the same key(s) into the rou eless stations.
+Security Mode : WEP WEP and the wir bit keys you wireless encryption standard.
+To use it you must enter the same key(s) into the router eless stations.
 For 64-bit keys you must enter 10 hex digits into each key box.
-For 1 must enter 26 hex digits into each key box.
-A hex digit is either a number from 0 from A to F. For the most secure use of WEP set the authentication type to "Shared is enabled. hexadecima I key using the ASCII values of the characters.
-A maximum of 5 text characters car 64-bit keys, and a maximum of 13 characters for 128-bit keys.
-(802.11B/ se the WEP security option this device will ONLY operate in Legacy Wireless mo G) .
+For 128- must enter 26 hex digits into each key box.
+A hex digit is either a number from 0 to 9 rom A to F. For the most secure use of WEP set the authentication type to "Shared Key s enabled. hexadecima to enter any text string into a WEP key box, in which case it will be converted into a I key using the ASCII values of the characters.
+A maximum of 5 text characters can be 64-bit keys, and a maximum of 13 characters for 128-bit keys.
+(802.11B/ se the WEP security option this device will ONLY operate in Legacy Wireless mode G).
 This means you will NOT get 11N performance due to the fact that WEP is not y the Draft 11N specification.
 WEP Key Length: 64 bit (10 hex digits) 💌 (length applies to all keys) Authentication : Both WEP Key 1 :